 This post contains affiliate links.

-Hard Fidget Toys for ADHD
+Fidget Toys for Concentations

 Use these fidgets for kids who love more traditional fidgets.
 Many of these fidges can be requested in your ADHD accommodation paperwork and put into your IEP plan if you find that they are helpful for facilitating your daughter’s learning.